vindarel/lisp-journey/content/blog/why-do-we-have-to-wait-one-month-before-quicklisp-updates.md

 > I have benefited multiple times from the 1 month release cycle and the due diligence that Xach and others put in every month.
 Even if they had a team of 50 I'd still vote to keep it as it is now.
 Making a separate dist is far more sensible if you need extra control over delivery times and it will still play well with quicklisp and your other projects.

-I asked wether it would be possible to specify a git version, and I had an explanation:
+I asked whether it would be possible to specify a git version, and I had an explanation:

 > Regarding pulling from git in the client, Quicklisp doesn't work like that.
 I did not want to rely on external processes in order to be portable to all Common Lisp implementations and platforms.
 This was a real issue in clbuild and asdf-install.